 The Bride’s Family Members Had Roles in the Ceremony

 While the bride was escorted down the aisle by her father, the groom escorted Nader’s grandmother into the ceremony space, which was held inside the opulent St. Mary’s Church in New Orleans.
 “I walked out to the same hymn as Kate Middleton,” says Nader.
 “It fit the holiness and the power of the church!”

 The pair opted for traditional vows.
 “We kept the ceremony decor romantic with lots of floating candles and minimal greenery with two large arrangements on either side of us,” Nader says.
 “It’s such an extravagant old church, we didn’t want to take away from its details.
 We even had our bridesmaids and groomsmen sit instead of stand.”

-The bride looked beautiful in a wedding dress by Oscar de la Renta, though she narrowly avoided a bit of a wardrobe disaster.
+The bride looked beautiful in a wedding dress by Pronovias, though she narrowly avoided a bit of a wardrobe disaster leading up to the day of the ceremony.
+Originally, Nader was set to wear a custom piece from another brand.
 “One of the pieces of the wedding dress was set to make it to NYC from Paris on December 15, the day after the ceremony,” she recalls.
-“Lucky for me, that came earlier.”
-She topped her custom gown with a veil by Daphne Newman.
+Ultimately, she chose a strapless, mermaid style gown that was displayed beautifully within the ceremony and the reception spaces.